limikael/bundleloader/README.md

 BundleLoader
 ============

+It is a common pattern to use tools like browserify to bundle several javascript from an application into one large file.
+This creates a challenge if we want to show a progress bar when the application is loading, since the progress bar can't be bundled with the application itself.
+This is a kind of chicken or egg problem, the progress bar to load the application can't be bundled with application, because then the application would need to be laoded before the progress bar could be shown.

 BundleLoader provides an easy way to load a javascript file and run it, and to show a progress bar while the script is being loaded.
-The progress bar is not particularly themable at the moment.
-It is intended for bundled games, for example.
+It is under 4k in size.

+There is room for improvement.
+There is currently no way to theme the loading bar, it would be nice to have, using CSS for example.

 Basic Usage
 -----------